-With deals coming at them left, right and centre, Black Friday shoppers can find themselves hopping between multiple websites and devices to bag the best deals for their holiday shopping.
+With deals coming at them left, right and center, Black Friday shoppers can find themselves hopping between multiple websites and devices to bag the best deals for their holiday shopping.
 For shoppers who might have got distracted and switched to another website before making a purchase from your store, win them back with cart and browse recovery emails.
-The average Fresh Relevance client doing cart and browse abandonment makes £120k extra sales for each £1M of turnover, making this a lucrative Black Friday email tactic.
+The average Fresh Relevance client doing cart and browse abandonment sees a 10% uplift in revenue, making this a lucrative Black Friday email tactic.

 Zee & Co sends cart abandoners an email with details of the carted items and a reminder of their Black Tag event.

 2) Price drop alerts

 Another type of triggered email worth adding to your Black Friday toolkit is price drop alerts.
 Use these emails during Black Friday weekend to let everyone who has shown interest in the product know that it just got cheaper.
 With sales uplifts averaging 3%, price drop emails are an essential email marketing strategy during Black Friday.

 Columbia alerts admirers of a particular shirt to the fact that this product is now available at a lower price, using prominent product imagery to remind shoppers of the item and enticing them with their fun ‘reveal new price’ call to action.

 3) Dynamic countdown timer

-Cottages.com uses their countdown timer to highlight the approaching deadline for their Black Friday offers, helping to speed up the purchase process and increase the desirability of their products by creating urgency in their Black Friday emails.
+Cottages.com uses their countdown timer to highlight the approaching deadline for their Black Friday deals, helping to speed up the purchase process and increase the desirability of their products by creating urgency in their Black Friday emails.